-- 4.14 The self review tool (SRT) enables the organisation to produce a summary of the counter fraud, bribery and corruption work carried out over the previous twelve months.
+- 4.15 The annual self review tool (SRT) enables the organisation to produce a summary of the counter fraud, bribery and corruption work carried out over the previous twelve months.
 Organisations are required to complete the SRT annually and return it to the NHSCFA by a specified deadline.
-The SRT also covers the key areas of activity outlined in the standards. - 4.15 Upon completion, the SRT provides a red, amber or green (RAG) rating for each of the key areas and an overall RAG rating.
-Further details of the red, amber and green ratings are outlined in paragraph 4.39. - 4.16 Organisations should use the SRT in conjunction with their work planning.
+The SRT covers the key areas of activity outlined in the standards. - 4.16 Upon completion, the SRT provides a red, amber or green (RAG) rating for each of the key areas and an overall RAG rating.
+Further details of the red, amber and green ratings are outlined in paragraph 4.39. - 4.17 Organisations should use the SRT in conjunction with their work planning.
 They can use it to review the progress made against the work plan developed at the beginning of the year.
 The SRT can also assist them in identifying risk areas and formulating objectives and tasks as they develop the work plan for the following financial year.
-Organisations can also use the SRT to monitor their compliance with the requirements of the standards throughout the year.
+Organisations can also use the SRT to monitor their compliance with the requirements of the standards throughout the year. - 4.18 Other self review tool submissions may be required from organisations as part of the review process or as part of other assessment processes, such as desktop exercises.
+Organisations will be advised in good time when this is required.

-Assessments
+Assessments and profiling

-- 4.17 The assessment process is a means of evaluating an organisation's effectiveness in dealing with the fraud, bribery and corruption risks it faces.
+- 4.19 The assessment process is a means of evaluating an organisation's effectiveness in dealing with the fraud, bribery and corruption risks it faces.
 The process covers all activity carried out in the two years before the date of the assessment.
 The process is designed to be flexible, transparent and responsive to locally and nationally identified fraud, bribery and corruption risks.
-Where required, the NHSCFA shall provide organisations with recommendations to support them in mitigating their risks.

-- 4.18 If an organisation, in the judgement of the Quality and Compliance team, requires an assessment, one of four types of assessment will be conducted:
+Where required, the NHSCFA shall provide organisations with recommendations to support them in mitigating theirrisks. - 4.20 The profiling process is separate from the assessment process.
+This is a means of providing organisations that are not assessed, with performance data against set criteria to assist in informing senior officers of organisational performance and value for money. - 4.21 If an organisation, in the judgement of the Quality and Compliance team, requires an assessment, one of four types of assessment will be conducted: - Full

-- Full

 - Focused

 - Thematic

-- Triggered.
+- Desktop.